szczyglis-dev/py-gpt/README.md

 - `Continuous listen` *continuous_listen*

+EXPERIMENTAL: continuous listening - do not stop listening after a single input.
-Enables continuous microphone listening.
-If the option is enabled, the microphone will be listening at all times.
-If disabled, listening must be started manually by enabling the `Speak` option. *Default:* `True`
+Warning: This feature may lead to unexpected results and requires fine-tuning with the rest of the options!
+If disabled, listening must be started manually by enabling the `Speak` option. *Default:* `False`

 - `Auto send` *auto_send*

-Auto send recognized speech after recognize. *Default:* `True`
+Automatically send recognized speech as input text after recognition. *Default:* `True`

 - `Wait for response` *wait_response*

-Wait for response before next input listening. *Default:* `True`
+Wait for a response before initiating listening for the next input. *Default:* `True`

 - `Magic word` *magic_word*

-Magic word mode - if enabled, you will be required to say the magic word first to start listening. *Default:* `False`
+Activate listening only after the magic word is provided. *Default:* `False`

 - `Reset Magic word` *magic_word_reset*

-Enables clearing "magic word received" status after every input. *Default:* `True`
+Reset the magic word status after it is received (the magic word will need to be provided again). *Default:* `True`

 - `Magic words` *magic_words*

-List of magic words to activate listening (Magic word mode is required to be enabled). *Default:* `OK, Okay, Hey GPT, OK GPT`
+List of magic words to initiate listening (Magic word mode must be enabled). *Default:* `OK, Okay, Hey GPT, OK GPT`

 - `Magic word timeout` *magic_word_timeout*